If you are anxious about your upcoming labor and delivery, you are not alone! Here are answers to 11 of the most common childbirth questions!

 If you are one of the unlucky ones that has vaginal tearing or an episiotomy, it is going to take some time to heal.
 Depending on the severity of the tear, you may require stitches.
 Most tears take about 10 days to heal, but can still be sensitive or painful for up to a month.

 When I had my episiotomy, I had several stitches.
 For almost 5 months after giving birth, I still felt a stinging sensation where I tore.
 Everybody is different.
-If you feel like your tear or episiotomy is not healing correctly, speak with your OB!
+If you feel like your tear or episiotomy is not healing correctly, speak with your Obstetrician!

 How long do you push when giving birth?